-We believe that Simrin was being used as bait by Palande.
+We believe, Simrin was being used as bait by Palande.
 She has acted in a few B-grade, rather obscene films.
 When I asked Anuj Tikku what he thought about Simrin, he said, ‘She was a crass version of Pulp Fiction‘s Uma Thurman – like a gun moll, but not a classy one.
 She would dress provocatively, would snort cocaine’.

-Leo Tolstoy wrote in Anna Karenina, ‘He stepped down, trying not to look long at her, as if she were the sun, yet he saw her, like the sun, even without looking.’ ‘”She”, to us, is journalism,’ a senior journalist once said to me.
-‘You think that if you don’t look straight at it, you’ll remain unaffected, that those little tales you write about each day – of hope, betrayal, victory, loss – won’t make you laugh or cry.
+Leo Tolstoy wrote in Anna Karenina, ‘He stepped down, trying not to look long at her, as if she were the sun, yet he saw her, like the sun, even without looking.’ “‘She’, to us, is journalism,” a Senior Journalist once said to me.
+“You think that if you don’t look straight at it, you’ll remain unaffected, that those little tales you write about each day – of hope, betrayal, victory, loss – won’t make you laugh or cry.
 But even if you do look away, you’re breathing every bit of them, every moment.
-And like the sun, all those stories, all those people, they’re all with you, in you.’
+And like the sun, all those stories, all those people, they’re all with you, in you.”

-He does have costly tastes – he only sips premium Bombay Sapphire gin, wears Ralph Lauren, has a fetish for expensive cars, luxurious apartments, often travels abroad, has seen most of Europe, and has two beautiful women to support.
-During one of our interactions at the court, Palande told me that while in jail, what he missed the most was traveling.
+He does have costly tastes – he only sips premium Bombay Sapphire gin, wears Ralph Lauren, has a fetish for expensive cars, luxurious apartments, often travels abroad, has seen most of Europe, and has 2 beautiful women to support.
+During one of our interactions at Court, Palande told me, what he missed most was traveling.
 ‘I love travelling,’ he said to me.
 ‘I had a restaurant in Barcelona, another one in Berlin.
 But now it’s all finished.
 What sane person is going to sit and do business with me now?’

 Anuj gave up on his Bollywood dreams.
 He now writes a travel blog.
-His latest: “Why the World is Fascinated with Tombs and Macabre Sites.”

 – Puja Changoiwala, The Front Page Murders (Hachette, 2016).